-Users cannot change their passwords By selecting this option, users will not be able to change their authentication passwords on the Stormshield Network Firewall.
+Do not use (not recommended) It is possible to function without using the HTTP cookie, but this option is not recommended as it compromises the security of the authentication.
+Authentication page Select a customized message (HTML file) This option makes it possible to add a customized message containing text and images under the title of the authentication page.
+This message must be in the form of an HTML file so that the firewall can load it.
+Reset customization of authentication page By clicking on this button, the customized message added earlier will be deleted from the authentication page.
+User passwords Users cannot change their passwords By selecting this option, users will not be able to change their authentication passwords on the Stormshield Network Firewall.
 Users can change their passwords By selecting this option, users will be able to change their authentication passwords from the authentication portal, at any time with no restrictions on validity.
-Users must change their passwords By selecting this option, users will need to change their authentication passwords the Stormshield Network Firewall on their first connection to the Firewall's authentication portal, and then for each time the password expires.
+Users must change their passwords By selecting this option, users will need to change their authentication passwords or the Stormshield Network Firewall on their first connection to the Firewall's authentication portal, and then for each time the password expires.
 This duration is specified in days without a specific time.
-The field Lifetime (days) appears below, allowing you to indicate the number of da the password will remain valid.
-NOTE If the user password is valid for 1 day and that the password was initialized for the first time at 2.00 p.m. on 25 November 2010, the password has to be changed from 12.00 midnight on 26 November 2010 and not 24 hours later.
+The field Lifetime (days) appears below, allowing you to indicate the number of days the password will remain valid. i NOTE If the user password is valid for 1 day and that the password was initialized for the first time at 2.00 p.m. on 25 November 2010, the password has to be changed from 12.00 midnight on 26 November 2010 and not 24 hours later.